Earth Science and Engineering

 Your degree can lead to many careers; some require the specific academic and technical knowledge developed from your studies while others will utilise the wider transferable skills that you will have developed.

-What can you do with Earth Science & Engineering?
+What can you do with Earth Science and Engineering?

 - See what Imperial graduates do for an insight into what other Earth Science & Engineering graduates have done.